Rules

 Note

-The preferred input format for HTTP responses is JSON, meaning any HTTP server that has mulitple response types will choose JSON by default.
+The preferred input format for HTTP responses is JSON, meaning any HTTP server that has multiple response types will choose JSON by default.

 Geolocation